2025–26 Celtic F.C. season

-The 2025–26 season is Celtic's 132nd season of competitive football.
+The 2025–26 season was Celtic's 132nd season of competitive football.

 Pre-season and friendlies

 Celtic faced Queen's Park and Cork City in early July.
 They then travelled to Portugal for a pre-season training camp, where they played Estrela da Amadora and Sporting CP.
 On returning to Glasgow, the Scottish champions faced Newcastle United at Celtic Park.
 Their pre-season schedule concluded with a mini tournament in Italy, where they played Ajax and Al-Ahli.